 First, the value of this evidence used in the reconstruction, provides only a very general profiling based on the various racial demographics in the region of Judea, a southern province of Palestine, at that time.
 Furthermore, it fails to consider Jesus’ possibly unorthodox parentage and the effect this might have had on his looks in turn, something in truth that can never been known, without the actual skeletal remains.

-An alternative racial profiling can be assembled however based on a number of historical texts and sheer deduction, as opposed to “authentic” archaeological evidence that cannot really be racially specific in any case, although again none of this provides a definitive picture of the actual physical appearance of Jesus itself.
+An alternative racial profiling can be assembled however based on a number of historical texts and sheer deduction, as opposed to “authentic” archaeological evidence that cannot really be racially specific in any case.
+Although again, none of this provides a definitive picture of the actual physical appearance of Jesus himself.
 What then are the details?

 Considering Mary we can be certain she had some influence on the physical characteristics of Jesus.
 We certainly know she was Jewish.
 Her family lineage, however, offers two possibilities as to her tribe being either of Levite or Judah.
 We know Mary’s mother was a Levite, the sister of Elizabeth’s father, her cousin, was also a Levite.
-But whatever the tribal relationship between the mothers of Mary and Elizabeth, that would not necessarily make Mary a Levite, if tribal affiliation was traced through the male line.
+But whatever the tribal relationship between the mothers of Mary and Elizabeth, that would not necessarily make Mary a Levite, if tribal affiliation was indeed traced through the male line.
 Since Mary’s father was of the tribe of Judah, however, Mary was also considered of this tribe.